NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/bcftools.md

 Variant calling requires **two phases**:
 - The first step is the **computation of the likelihood of each genotype** (understand the likelihood that each detected variant is true).
 This is done with `bcftools mpileup`.
 This tool will look at the bases in the bam file that have been "stacked" up on each position, and calculate the likelihood of what base should be in each position.
 The result file will contain both variants and non-variants.
-- The seconda step is the actuall **call of variants**.
+- The second step is the actuall **call of variants**.
 This is done with `bcftools call`.
 This is a filtered and edited version of what comes out of the mpileup program, focusing on where the variants are.

 To start the process of variant calling, you need an indexed reference.
 If the reference is not indexed yet, you need to create an index.
 This is done with samtools: